U.S. Treasury Bond Prices Fall on Strong Data

 Mr. Trump has narrowed the list of candidates to two front-runners, current Fed governor Jerome Powell and Stanford University economics professor John Taylor, a person familiar with the matter told The Wall Street Journal.

+The yield on the two-year U.S. Treasury note, which tends to be more sensitive to interest-rate expectations, notched its sixth advance in eight sessions Wednesday, settling at 1.608%, compared with 1.575% Tuesday.

-"Markets are clearly set to deal badly with anyone other than Yellen if and when the president announces his candidate," said Jim Vogel, interest-rates strategist at FTN Financial, in a note Wednesday.
+"Markets are clearly set to deal badly with anyone other than [Fed Chairwoman Janet] Yellen if and when the president announces his candidate," said Jim Vogel, interest-rates strategist at FTN Financial, in a note Wednesday.

 Write to Akane Otani at akane.otani@wsj.com